tomwcodes/dashcamfinder/memory.md

 - Marketplace-specific product filtering to ensure products only appear in their respective marketplace sections
 - Unavailable product detection (products with price = -1) with filtering to show only available products
 - Disabled "View on Amazon" buttons for unavailable products with clear visual indication
+- Product comparison feature allowing users to favourite up to 4 products and compare them side by side
+- Persistent favourites using localStorage to maintain selected products between sessions

 ## Project Structure
 ```